Hamza-Ziyard/football-league-manager/README.md

     - Display the league table
     - Print statistics of a club
     - Add a match to the system
+    - Display matches played
+    - Search for a match played
     - Displaying played matches
     - Search for a played match
     - Open JavaFX GUI